cypress-io/cypress-documentation/source/api/cypress-api/env.md

 Here's an example that uses `Cypress.env` to access an environment variable that's been {% url 'dynamically set in a plugin' environment-variables#Option-5-Plugins %}.

-Use this approach to grab the value of an environment variable _once_ before any of the tests in your fixture run.
+Use this approach to grab the value of an environment variable _once_ before any of the tests in your spec run.

 ```js
 // cypress/plugins/index.js